simp/simp-doc/docs/changelogs/latest.rst

 firewalld Support
 ^^^^^^^^^^^^^^^^^

-As of SIMP 6.5.0, preliminary :program:`firewalld` support within the SIMP ecosystem is now available.
+As of SIMP 6.5.0, :program:`firewalld` support is available within the SIMP and is the default for all new installations on platforms that support it.

 * **New simp/simp_firewalld module**: SIMP now includes :pupmod:`simp/simp_firewalld` which provides a profile class and defined type